 - Personal Network

-As owners of marketplace Ecomswap, we believe that a marketplace is the best option.
-But, you should be careful about which marketplace you use.
-Not all marketplaces will offer the same level of service or privacy.
+As owners of the ecommerce marketplace Ecomswap, we believe that a specialized marketplace is the best option for selling your online business.
+But, you should be careful about which marketplace platform you use.
+Not all marketplaces will offer the same level of services, privacy, or support for sellers.

-We help sellers prepare for a sale by verifying their financial documents, valuation, and marketing their business.
-This comes with the security of knowing that your business is only going to be seen by verified buyers.
+We help sellers prepare for a sale by verifying their ecommerce financial documents, assessing valuation, and marketing their online business on our platform.
+This professional service comes with the security of knowing that your business is only going to be seen by verified buyers interested in ecommerce deals.

-Verified buyers are people we know have the capital and desire to purchase your business.
-This means you avoid tire-kickers and those simply trying to steal ideas.
-This is something that every seller has to be aware of.
-Especially those that choose to sell privately or with an unregulated marketplace.
+Verified buyers on our ecommerce platform are people we know have the capital and desire to purchase your online business.
+This means you avoid tire-kickers and those simply trying to steal ideas or sensitive content.
+This is something that every seller must be aware of, especially those that choose to sell privately or with an unregulated marketplace.

 When Is The Best Time To Put Your Business On Sale?

 There’s not one right time for everyone.
-The best advice we can give you is to get regular professional valuations and write down a reasonable number you’d be happy with.
-When your business gets there, it’s time to sell because there’s no way to “time” the market.
+The best advice we can give you is to get regular professional valuations for your ecommerce business and write down a reasonable price you’d be happy with.
+When your business reaches that valuation, it’s time to sell because there’s no way to “time” the online market.

-Valuation multiples do fluctuate.
-The market for online businesses goes through highs and lows like any other market.
+Valuation multiples for ecommerce businesses do fluctuate.
+The online commerce market goes through highs and lows like any other market.
 But waiting for the market to change can cause more problems than solutions.
-Online businesses are volatile; there’s no guarantee that your profits will last forever.
+Ecommerce businesses are volatile; there’s no guarantee that your profits will last forever.

-Sure there are things you can do to get your business in order.
+Sure there are things you can do to get your ecommerce business in order.
 We’ve already mentioned them in this article.
-But, there’s no best time of the year.
-It has to be a personal decision.
+But, there’s no best time of the year to sell an online business.
+It has to be a personal decision based on your ecommerce platform and goals.

-If your business is seasonal, putting it on the market as it comes to high season can be a good way to convince buyers to buy quickly.
+If your ecommerce business is seasonal, putting it on the market during its high season can be a good way to convince buyers to buy quickly.
 However, it’s not going to get you any more money as a 12-month pricing average will be used to negate the effects of seasonality.

-However, we’ve also learned that stability is better than crazy growth and personal choice is better than trying to time the market.
+However, we’ve also learned that stability in your ecommerce sales is better than crazy growth and personal choice is better than trying to time the online market.

 How Much Time Will It Take?

-Sale time is highly dependent on the individual business.
-Some businesses can take one day to accept an offer while another can six months.
+Sale time for an ecommerce business is highly dependent on the individual online store.
+Some online businesses can take one day to accept an offer while others can take six months to sell.

-To give you a clearer picture, here are some key factors that can impact the selling timeline:
+To give you a clearer picture, here are some key factors that can impact the selling timeline for your ecommerce business:

 - Business size: Larger businesses often have more complexities which can increase the time it takes to sell.